Tis the season when boats start showing up used… whether it’s from a school program or a private boater getting rid of one of their quiver.

-Here are some tips to buying what is right for you.
+Here are some tips for buying what is right for you.

-When looking for a used boat fit is paramount, many kayaks have adjustable seats, thigh hooks, back bands and foot braces…. however deck height and foot room is not adjustable so if a boat doesn’t have enough room it is NOT the boat for you.
+When looking for a used boat, the fit is paramount, many kayaks have adjustable seats, thigh hooks, back bands, and foot braces…. however deck height and foot room is not adjustable so if a boat doesn’t have enough room it is NOT the boat for you.
 If you fit into the boat with enough space for the feet and legs, but it isn’t 100% comfortable that is usually adjustable by adding foam or upgrading a seat or back band.
-You should ask questions if you arn’t sure if modifications can be made to make the fit better.
-To test fit, sit in multiple boats of the same category most companies make a boat to fit each niche… “recreational”, “touring boat“, “river running”, “expedition touring boats”, “creekboats”, “playboats”, “crossover kayaks” etc… Most boats within a category will paddle similarly but the fit may be radically different, if a boat fits well on the show room floor definitely keep it in mind to test it out on the water to make sure it still fits well when in use.
+You should ask questions if you aren’t sure if modifications can be made to make the fit better.
+To test fit, sit in multiple boats of the same category most companies make a boat to fit each niche… “recreational”, “touring boat“, “river running”, “expedition touring boats”, “creekboats”, “playboats”, “crossover kayaks” etc… Most boats within a category will paddle similarly but the fit may be radically different if a boat fits well on the showroom floor definitely keep it in mind to test it out on the water to make sure it still fits well when in use.

 When you take a boat out to test it try and test it in the type of water that you are wanting to paddle.
 Trying a boat out on water that doesn’t resemble the conditions you will experience will give you a false idea of how the boat will perform.
 By choosing the correct water you will eliminate boats that aren’t designed for those conditions narrowing the field to the right boat.
 We often see folks try to test boats in sub-optimal conditions for the design of the boat.
 For example taking a creekboat (designed for tight technical moves), out on a wide, higher volume river with minimal technical moves.
 This person is likely to have a disappointing experience on the water as the boat may have great performance but there is no good way to test it, however if this is the type of water they want to paddle… well they probably got the feedback they wanted which is this isn’t the correct boat for this.
 Another example would be testing a touring kayak for rock-gardening on flat-water… where it might be better to test it in light class I or II whitewater if you aren’t able to get it to the ocean tide pools.
 The balance of this boat may not be tested in the calmer conditions, and you won’t have the obstacles to try and test maneuverability.
 Also consider going out in the boat for a bit of time, 15min in the boat won’t tell you the same as 2-3 hours… if the boat is 10 ft long and you are paddling for 15 min you may not notice how tired you will be if you decide to take it across a large body of water.